BarbaraPruz/BarbaraPruz.github.io/_posts/2018-11-10-fetch_and_handling_errors.markdown

     })
 ```

 But does this really prevent the app from trying to process a response with an HTTP error/non-success status code?
 Is it necessary to check the response ok flag before working with the response?
-I decided to try some experiments.
-I wrote a small test app and you can find it here [https://github.com/BarbaraPruz/fetchit](/https://github.com/BarbaraPruz/fetchit).
-See readme for instruction on running.
+I decided to try some experiments and wrote a small test app.
+You can find it here: [github.com/BarbaraPruz/fetchit](/https://github.com/BarbaraPruz/fetchit).

 ![](https://drive.google.com/uc?id=10u2isxAfaGW8mUsGVgzaYs-o4WxjzFFu)